448 pp., 6.125 x 9.25, 35 illus., 5 maps, 3 tables, notes, bibl., index

 About the Authors

-Cesar J. Ayala is associate professor of sociology at the University of California, Los Angeles, and author of American Sugar Kingdom: The Plantation Economy of the Spanish Caribbean, 1898-1934.
+Cesar J. Ayala is professor of sociology at the University of California, Los Angeles, and author of American Sugar Kingdom: The Plantation Economy of the Spanish Caribbean, 1898-1934.

 For more information about César J. Ayala, visit the Author Page.